 - Joyce Seals, Chairperson (Former Mayor, City of Saginaw)

-- Myiesha Smith, Secretary (North America Community Relations Specialist, Nexteer Automotive)
+- Myiesha Smith, Secretary (GM Account Manager, Nexteer Automotive)

 - Dr. Stephanie Duggan, Trustee (Regional President, Ascension Northern Ministries Ascension St. Mary’s, Ascension Standish and Ascension St. Joseph)

 - Jenny Jimenez (Vice-President of Marketing, Team One Credit Union)